StarAdeil/Football-game/README.md

 # Football-game
-Table of games of football teams, there is a rating, buttons for victory, defeat, draw
+Table of games of football teams, there is a rating, buttons for victory, defeat, draw.